metacpan/metacpan-cpan-extracted/distros/T/Text-Minify-XS/README.md

 Since v0.7.0, this module requires Perl v5.14 or later.

-Future releases may only support Perl versions released in the last ten years.
+Future releases may only support Perl versions released in the last ten (10) years.

-If you need this module on Perl v5.9.3, please use one of the v0.6.x versions of this module.
-Significant bug or security fixes may be backported to those versions.

 # KNOWN ISSUES